TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

    Element
          <type>

    Format
          Keyword string:

-         “array”, [blank] (=default)
+         "array", [blank] (=default)

    Description
          Defines the type of object.

-         - “array” means that the object simply contains a collection of other objects defined inside the <el> tag on the same levelIf the value is “array” you can use the boolean “<section>”.
+         - "array" means that the object simply contains a collection of other objects defined inside the <el> tag on the same levelIf the value is "array" you can use the boolean "<section>".
 See below.

          - Default value means that the object does not contain sub objects.
 The meaning of such an object is determined by the application using the data structure.
 For FlexForms this object would draw a form element.

-         **Notice:** If the object was <ROOT> this tag must have the value “array”
+         **Notice:** If the object was <ROOT> this tag must have the value "array"

 .. container:: table-row

    Element
          <section>

    Format
          Boolean, 0/1

    Description
-         Defines for an object of the type <array> that it must contain other “array” type objects.
+         Defines for an object of the type <array> that it must contain other "array" type objects.
 The meaning of this is application specific.
 For FlexForms it will allow the user to select between possible arrays of objects to create in the form.
-For TemplaVoila it will select a “container” element for another set of elements inside.
+For TemplaVoila it will select a "container" element for another set of elements inside.
 This is quite fuzzy unless you understand the contexts.

 .. ###### END~OF~TABLE ######

-Example: FlexForm configuration in “mininews” extension
+Example: FlexForm configuration in "mininews" extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Simple example of a data structure used to define a FlexForm element